-- A statement that the out-of-network provider has unique skills or provides unique services that are medically necessary for your care, and that are not reasonably available from a network provider. - Any necessary medical records supporting the request.
+- A statement that the out-of-network provider has unique skills or provides unique services that are medically necessary for your care, and that are not reasonably available from a network provider - Any necessary medical records supporting the request.

-If we approve the request, the services will be covered at the in-network cost-share.
-However, in addition to the cost-shares, you may be required to pay any amounts over the allowed amount if the provider does not have a contracting agreement with us.
+If we approve the request, the services will be covered at the in-network cost share.
+In addition to the cost shares, you will be required to pay any amounts over the allowed amount if the provider does not have a contracting agreement with us.

-Exceptions to Prior Authorization for Out-of-Network Providers
+Exceptions to Prior Authorizations for Out-of-Network Providers

-Out-of-network providers can be covered without prior authorization for emergency services and hospital admissions for a medical emergency.
+Out-of-network providers can be covered without prior authorization for emergency care and hospital admissions for a medical emergency.
 This includes hospital admissions for emergency drug or alcohol detox or for childbirth.

-If you are admitted to an out-of-network hospital due to an emergency condition, those services are always covered.
-We will continue to cover those services until you are medically stable and can safely transfer to an innetwork hospital.
+If you are admitted to an out-of-network hospital due to emergency condition, those services are always covered.
+We will continue to cover those services until you are medically stable and can safely transfer to an in-network hospital.

-If you choose to stay in the out-of-network hospital after you are medically stable and can safely transfer to an innetwork hospital, you may be subject to additional charges which may not be covered by your plan.
+If you choose to stay in the out-of-network hospital after you are medically stable and can safely transfer to an in-network hospital, you may be subject to additional charges which may not be covered by your plan.